oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 the operator's domainNamespaces list so that the corresponding Kubernetes resources that are associated with the namespace can be cleaned up.

-Given that the operator is running and managing the "default" and "ns1" namespaces, the following example helm command removes namespace "ns1" from the domainNamespaces list, where "weblogic-operator" is the release name and "kubernetes/charts/weblogic-operator" is the location of the helm charts of the operator.
+Given that the operator is running and managing the `default` and `ns1` namespaces, the following example helm command removes namespace `ns1` from the domainNamespaces list, where `weblogic-operator` is the release name and `kubernetes/charts/weblogic-operator` is the location of the helm charts of the operator.

 ```
 $ helm upgrade \